 After all tests return no errors, we release the latest updates.
 You can find the most recent release in the

-latest tag.
+mbed-os repository.
 A release note accompanies each release.
 The release notes for major and feature releases are longer and give an overview of the new features.
 The release notes for the patch releases include only a list of changes and known issues, if applicable.
 You can find our release notes on the releases page and on the blog.

 The API life cycle